Where Can Goalies Play The Puck In Ice Hockey?

 Ice hockey goalies are allowed to play the puck from the red goal line to the red center line and inside the trapezoid.

-Goalies in ice hockey are allowed to play the puck from the red goal line all the way to the red center line on their side of the ice.
-This means they are not allowed to play the puck or even tackle any player once they cross the red center line into the section of the ice of the opposing team.
+Ice hockey goalies are permitted to play the puck from the red goal line to the red center line on their side of the ice.
+This implies that once they cross the red center line onto the opposition team’s part of the ice, they are not permitted to play the puck or even attack any player.
+A goalkeeper who violates this regulation will get a two-minute penalty.

-If a goalie breaks this rule he will be given a two-minute penalty.
-However, since a goalie can not serve penalty time, a player from his team will be sent to the penalty box in his place giving the opposing team a power play.
+Nevertheless, since goalies are not permitted to serve penalty time, a player from his side will be sent to the penalty box in his place, giving the opposition team a power play.

-Apart from the red goal line to the red center line, the only place goaltenders are allowed to play the puck is inside the trapezoid at the back of the goal line.
-Check out pictures and more information on the trapezoid in ice hockey.
+Aside from the area from the goal line to the center line, goaltenders are only permitted to play the puck inside the trapezoid at the rear of the goal line.
+See images and more details on the ice hockey trapezoid.

 Sections Of The Ice The Goalie Cannot Play The Puck